julien-ctx/dslr/README.md

 In this project, we are using **sigmoid function**, and therefore we train the model **once for each class**.
 After that, we select the class with the **biggest probability** and make our prediction accordingly.

 **Gradient descent** is used to reduce the loss, with `α = 0.001` and `epochs = 10000`.
 1000 epochs is usually enough to retrieve accurate training weights.

+# Bonuses

+A few more features have been implemented to enhance the model performance, or to visualize the data:
+- Stochastic Gradient Descent (SGD).

 ## Authors